seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-01.md

 experience for the *Arahants*.
-It leaves a permanent effect on the *Arahant*, so much so that upon reflection he sees that his influxes are extinct, just as a man with his hands and feet cut off, knows upon reflection that his limbs are gone.[^fn41] It seems that the deeper implications of the word *Nibbāna* have been obscured by a set of arguments which are rather misleading.
+It leaves a permanent effect on the *Arahant*, so much so that upon reflection he sees that his influxes are extinct, just as a man with his hands and feet cut off, knows upon reflection that his limbs are gone.[^fn41] It seems that the deeper implications of the word Nibbāna have been obscured by a set of arguments which are rather misleading.

 In fact I came forward to give these sermons for three reasons: Firstly because the venerable Great Preceptor invited me to do so.
-Secondly in the hope that it will be of some benefit to my co-dwellers in the *Dhamma*.
+Secondly in the hope that it will be of some benefit to my co-dwellers in the Dhamma.
 And thirdly because I myself felt rather concerned about the inadequacy of the existing interpretations.

-What we have said so far is just about the word *Nibbāna* as such.
-Quite a number of *suttas* on *Nibbāna* will be taken up for discussion.
-This is just a preamble to show that the word *Nibbāna* in the sense of 'extinction' has a deeper dimension, which has some relevance to the law of dependent arising, *paṭicca samuppāda*.
+What we have said so far is just about the word Nibbāna as such.
+Quite a number of *suttas* on Nibbāna will be taken up for discussion.
+This is just a preamble to show that the word Nibbāna in the sense of 'extinction' has a deeper dimension, which has some relevance to the law of dependent arising, *paṭicca samuppāda*.

 By bringing in an etymology based on the element *vāna*, much of the original significance of the word *Nibbāna *came to be undermined.
-On quite a number of occasions the Buddha has declared that the cessation of suffering is *Nibbāna*, or else that the destruction of craving is *Nibbāna*.
+On quite a number of occasions the Buddha has declared that the cessation of suffering is Nibbāna, or else that the destruction of craving is Nibbāna.
 Terms like *dukkhanirodho* and *taṇhakkhayo* have been used as synonyms.
 If they are synonyms, there is no need to make any discrimination with regard to some of them, by insisting on a periphrastic usage like *āgamma*.

-Yet another important aspect of the problem is the relation of *Nibbāna* to the holy life or *brahmacariya*.
-It is said that when the holy life is lived out to the full, it culminates in *Nibbāna*.
+Yet another important aspect of the problem is the relation of Nibbāna to the holy life or *brahmacariya*.
+It is said that when the holy life is lived out to the full, it culminates in Nibbāna.

 In the *Rādhasaṁyutta* of the *Saṁyutta Nikāya* we find the Venerable *Rādha* putting a series of questions to the Buddha to get an explanation.[^fn42] First